intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 Drawing from the experience of OpenConfig {{OPENCONFIG}}, {{SHAKIR}} emphasized that protocol definition cannot be done in isolation.
 It must integrate lessons learned from implementation and large-scale deployment.
 He highlighted the importance of enabling quick iterations, shipping rapidly, embracing open-source culture, adopting systems thinking driven by business outcomes, and reusing existing technologies rather than developing solutions exclusively for network management.

+### Discussion

+The open discussion highlighted the divergence between vendor implementations of standards and what is accessible via YANG models, particularly when compared to CLI.
+Common challenges identified included performance issues at scale, the steep learning curve for network management protocols, models, and tools, and the backward compatibility of models.
+Some participants suggested that the IETF should focus on system-level APIs that address specific problems.
+Additionally, the lack of simple tools for smaller networks operating under tight timelines and budgets was emphasized.
+A key question raised was whether the proliferation of protocols and languages complicates adoption, and if converging on a single approach would improve adoption.

 ## Session II: Present (identified problems & requirements)

 ## Session III: Future (possible solutions, recommendations and next steps)